We take client concerns very seriously and endeavour to ensure that clients feel comfortable raising concerns about the

 - We will reply to you, usually, in writing, informing you of our views on the complaint and how we propose to resolve it, hopefully to your satisfaction, including appropriate redress.
 This could include a reduction in fees if appropriate or compensation as a gesture of goodwill.
 You will also be advised in what timescale you will be given an initial/substantive response.

-• The Client Care Partner will inform you of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to him.
+• The Client Care Director will inform you of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to her.

 • If still unresolved at this stage, you may refer your complaint to the Legal Ombudsman.
 You will have to bring your complaint to the Legal Ombudsman within 6 months of receiving a final response from us about your complaint and 6 years from the date of the act or omission giving rise to the complaint or alternatively 3 years from the date on which you should have realised that there was cause for complaint.
 However, the Legal Ombudsman may be able to extend this time limit where it is fair and reasonable to do so.

 - We will record and report centrally all complaints received from clients.

 - We will identify the cause of any problems of which the client has complained offering appropriate redress and correcting any unsatisfactory procedures.

 The Legal Ombudsman is an independent body established by the Office for Legal Complaints under the Legal Services Act 2007 to deal with complaints against Solicitors.